Egg allergy reactions vary from person to person and usually occur soon after exposure to egg. Egg allergy symptoms can include:

 - Shock, with a severe drop in blood pressure felt as dizziness, lightheadedness or loss of consciousness

-If your doctor thinks you or your child may be at risk of a severe reaction, the doctor may prescribe an emergency epinephrine shot to be used if anaphylaxis occurs.
+If your doctor thinks you or your child may be at risk of a severe reaction, he or she may prescribe an emergency epinephrine shot to be used if anaphylaxis occurs.
 The shot comes in a device that makes it easy to deliver, called an autoinjector.

 When to see a doctor

-See a doctor if you or your child has signs or symptoms of a food allergy shortly after eating eggs or a product that contains eggs.
+See a doctor if you or your child has signs or symptoms of a food allergy shortly after eating eggs or an egg-containing product.
 If possible, see the doctor when the allergic reaction is occurring.
 This may help in making a diagnosis.

 If you or your child has signs and symptoms of anaphylaxis, seek immediate emergency treatment and use an autoinjector if one has been prescribed.